-Fill empty cells in selected columns with the next non-empty cell value above/left (depending on direction of fill).
+Fill empty cells in selected columns with the next adjacent non-empty cells.
+The direction is the direction to fill to (not from).

 This is useful for filling in gaps in hierarchical tables.
-For example filling down the first two columns:
+For example filling Down the first two columns of this dataset:

-Country 1 Area 1 City 1 Country 1 Area 1 City 1
+Country 1 Area 1 City 1

-City 2 Country 1 Area 1 City 2
+Country 1 Area 1 City 2

-City 3 Country 1 Area 1 City 3
+Country 1 Area 1 City 3

-Area 2 City 1 Country 1 Area 2 City 1
+Country 1 Area 2 City 1

-City 2 Country 1 Area 2 City 2
+Country 1 Area 2 City 2

-- Check the column(s) you wish to fill. - Select Direction depending on the direction you wish to fill from.
+- Check the column(s) you wish to fill. - Select Direction depending on the direction you wish to fill to.